 Giovanni Bellini (c.
-1430-1516), The Agony in the Garden, about 1465, $81.3 \times 127$ cm, National Gallery
+1430-1516), The Agony in the Garden, about 1465, 81.3 x 127 cm, National Gallery

-• This is Bellini's version.
-It is softer and more human.
+- Bellini's version of softer and more human.
 The forms are modelled by light and their edges softened by atmosphere.
-This style was to become the basis of what we call the Venetian style.
-Bellini may have been the first artist to capture dawn in a painting and it gives the painting a unearthly, magical atmosphere.
-We see him experimenting with foreshortening to provide impact and accuracy.
-The horizon is high creating a deep wide landscape that works with the figures to create the atmosphere.
-The dawn light fills the landscape which is the first of the great Venetian landscapes that were to develop over the next century or more.
+This style was to become the basis of what we call the venetian style. - Bellini may have been the first artist to capture dawn in a painting.
+It's treatment gives the painting a unearthly, magical atmosphere. - We see him experimenting with foreshortening to provide impact and verisimilitude. - The horizon is high creating a deep wide landscape that works with the figures to create the atmosphere.
+The dawn light fills the landscape which is the first of the great Venetian landscapes that were to develop over the next century or more. - "Jesus prays in the Garden of Gethsemane while three of his disciples Peter, James. and John - sleep.
+An angel reveals a cup and a paten, symbols of his impending sacrifice.
+In the background, Judas approaches with the Roman soldiers who will arrest Jesus (New Testament, Mark 14: 32-43).
+This painting is closely related to The Agony in the Garden (probably slightly earlier in date, by Bellini's brother-in-law, Andrea Mantegna, which is also in the collection).
+The two pictures both probably derive from a drawing by Giovanni's father, Jacopo Bellini.
+In Giovanni Bellini's version, the treatment of the dawn light is particularly noteworthy."
+(National Gallery)